Efficient Verification of Optimized Code: Correct High-speed X25519: Correctness of Low-level Code

 \subsection{A Re-usable Validated AVR Machine Model}

 For modeling the processor state, we use the concept of an \emph{8-bit address space}, which is a Why3 \texttt{map} of addresses to integers, suitably restricted:

-The AVR register file, data segment, and stack are all modeled as separate address spaces, and we restrict memory operations from accessing the register file or the stack.
-This of course means that our model is an underspecification, but a lot of assembly code conforms to this simplified model.
+The AVR register file, data segment, and stack are all modeled as separate address spaces.
+This of course means that our model is an underspecification, but most assembly code conforms to this simplified model.
+Memory size restrictions are not part of the definition of an \emph{address space}, as it is more convenient to express them as pre-conditions for the AVR instructions that manipulate memory.
 To model the carry and `bit transfer' CPU flags, we use the equivalent of a \texttt{ref bool}; the value of all other flags are unspecified.
-We also use \emph{ghost registers} \cite{vstte17} to let Why3's type system track register updates inside abstract blocks.
+We also use \emph{ghost registers} \cite{vstte17} to track register updates inside abstract blocks using Why3's type system.

-Since we needed to model many AVR instructions; we first designed a simple, minimal \emph{primitive instruction set} of common operations on these \emph{address spaces}, such as reading and writing 8-bit and 16-bit values represented either by their integer value, or as bit-vectors.
-This minimal instruction set is then used to implement all required AVR instructions following the official specification\cite{avrref}.
+Since we needed to model many AVR instructions, we first implemented (in WhyML) a \emph{primitive instruction set} of common operations on these \emph{address spaces}, such as reading and writing 8-bit and 16-bit values represented either by their integer value, or as bit-vectors.
+These operations are verified for consistency with the \emph{8-bit address space}.
+This instruction set is then used to \emph{implement} all required AVR instructions following the official specification\cite{avrref}.

-For example, for the \texttt{SUBI} instruction, the AVR specification tells us that a constant $K$ will be subtracted from its destination register, and the carry flag will be set to $\overline{r'_7}\cdot K_7 + K_7 \cdot r_7 + r_7 \cdot\overline{r'_7}$ (in boolean arithmetic), where $x_7$ denotes the most significant bit of an 8-bit value $x$, and $r, r'$ are the previous and updated values of the destination register, respectively.
+For example, for the \texttt{SUBI} instruction, the AVR specification tells us that a constant $K$ will be subtracted from its destination register, and the carry flag will be set to $\overline{r_7}\cdot K_7 + K_7 \cdot r'_7 + r'_7 \cdot\overline{r_7}$ (in boolean arithmetic), where $x_7$ denotes the most significant bit of an 8-bit value $x$, and $r, r'$ are the previous and updated values of the destination register, respectively.
 In terms of our primitives, we can state this as:

 While this follows the official specification closely, it is not very useful for verifying programs.
-Capturing the intuitive notion---the carry flag contains the \emph{borrowed bit}---is done by adding a Why3 contract for \texttt{subi}:
+Capturing the common notion that the carry flag gets set if and only if $r < K$ can be done by adding a Why3 contract for \texttt{subi}: